-CAM-FV performance
+CAM-FV accuracy

-- CAM-FV has a very efficient and quite consistent treatment of the tracers. - This is very important: Number of trace species in climate models are increasing and accounts for most of the computational 'work' in the dynamical core. - Rasch et al. (2006) did a comprehensive study of the characteristics of atmospheric transport using three dynamical cores in CAM (CAM-FV, CAM-EUL, CAM-SL; acronyms defined later):
+- CAM-FV has a very efficient and quite consistent treatment of the tracers. - This is very important: Number of trace species in climate models are increasing and accounts for most of the computational 'work' in the dynamical core. - Rasch et al. (2006) did a comprehensive study of the characteristics of atmospheric transport using three dynamical cores in CAM (CAM-FV, CAM-EUL):